Our legal advice clinics provide free initial, one-off advice by lawyers who volunteer their time with us.

 If you’ve been offered a free initial advice appointment with one of our volunteer legal advisers, please read this useful information about what you’ll need.

-Impact of community legal advice clinics
+Impact of community legal advice appointments

 Volunteer – pro bono